Methadone and Suboxone are two leading medications that are FDA-approved to treat opioid dependence and addiction, which affect millions of Americans.

 Suboxone treatment offers many of the same benefits as methadone.

-It can block opiates for about 24 hours, reduce opioid cravings, reduces overdose risk, and can be effectively used as a long-term treatment for opioid addiction.
+It can block opiates for about 24 hours, reduce opioid cravings, reduce overdose risk, and can be effectively used as a long-term treatment for opioid addiction.

-In addition, Suboxone doesn’t cause the euphoric effects associated with methadone, or other opioids such as oxycodone (OxyContin), fentanyl, and heroin—an illicit opioid.
+In addition, Suboxone doesn’t typically cause the euphoric effects associated with methadone or other opioids such as oxycodone (OxyContin), fentanyl, and heroin.

 Suboxone has what’s known as a “ceiling effect” that reduces the risk of misuse, respiratory depression, and drug overdose.